02TheBear/pong/README.md

 # pong

-This repo has all files for pong
+This repo has all files for pong.
+To stat pong run Menu.py

 controls:
 Right controls
 W = Up